HOT RATS: OVERDUBS

 - I-IV alternation in D Dorian.

 - I-VI alternation in C, followed by IV-V-VI.
-One might also interpret this as D Dorian continuing instead of C becoming the tonic, then it's a VII-V alternation in D Dorian.
+One might also interpret this as D Dorian continuing instead of C becoming the tonic,

 - Ending in Bb Mixolydian or Bb Dorian (both D natural and Db are getting used).